philipstreet/philipstreet.github.io/_posts/2024-04-28-Starship-prompt-for-PowerShell-and-WSL-on-Windows-11.md

 ---
 layout: post
 title: Starship prompt for PowerShell & WSL on Windows 11
-tags: Windows, Shell, Prompt, Starship
+tags: windows shell prompt starship
 image: 2024-04-28-starship-extract.png
 ---
 "One Prompt to config them all,